-Personal health budgets are given in order to meet health and wellbeing needs, and cannot be spent for any other reason.
+Personal health budgets are provided to meet health and wellbeing needs, and cannot be spent for any other reason.

 Whatever form of personal health budget is used, the assessment and review process for continuing healthcare, jointly funded packages of care and section 117 remains as it is now.